16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 First, head to tavily.com and sign up for a free account (you get 1,000 API credits monthly — more than enough for experimentation).

-Once logged in, you’ll see the API playground with three main modes:
+Once logged in, you’ll see the API playground with four main modes:

 1. Search: The primary mode for web searching